 Public comment sought through October 29 on new proposed deer management efforts Martin Luther King Jr. Recreational and Paint Branch Stream Valley between Rt.
 29 (Columbia Pike) and Fairland Rd, and Red Door Store Historical/Cultural Park

-The public is invited to provide input on the proposed expansion of the M-NCPPC Montgomery Park's Dear Management Program for these parks in order to address damage caused by an increasing population of deer, including deer-related automobile accidents, damage to natural resources, and increased potential of communicable diseases such as Lyme disease.
+The public is invited to tell us what you think on the proposed expansion of the M-NCPPC Montgomery Park's Deer Management Program for these parks in order to address damage caused by an increasing population of deer, including deer-related automobile accidents, damage to natural resources, and increased potential of communicable diseases such as Lyme disease.
 The decision to add this park to the deer management operations will be made after review of citizen complaints and input, and with strong support from the community.

 The proposal suggests implementing Park Police-based Sharpshooting of deer in these parks.
 This program utilizes highly trained and certified Law Enforcement officers to remove deer at night, when the park is closed to the public, during the months of January and February, and annually as required.

 During these operations, park closures will be strictly enforced from 6:00 pm until 6:00 am, Monday through Friday, January 10 through February 28.